musket-dev/cicd-images/README.md

 This repository is a collection of Docker images we use internally for continuous integration/delivery pipelines.

-Daily builds are run against these images and automatically sent to our DockerHub at:
+Daily builds are run against these images and automatically sent to our DockerHub repository at:

 https://hub.docker.com/r/govtechsg/cicd-images